Makes one large 10 inch loaf

-5 1/2 Cups Bread flour (we suggest King Author Bread flour)
+5 1/2 cups bread flour (we suggest King Arthur bread flour)

 In a large bowl or gallon container, stir together the flour, salt, and yeast.
 Using a sturdy spoon or spatula, add the water and mix until you have a wet, sticky dough, about 30 seconds.
 It should be very sticky to the touch and the flour should be completely incorporated; if not, mix in another tablespoon or two of water.
 Lightly cover the bowl or container with a towel and let sit at room temperature (about 72º F) out of direct sunlight until the surface is doubled in size with bubbles, about 12 and up to 18 hours.